 Corruption in Nigeria squanders the vast resources available to this nation and has been a factor in the country's brain drain as well.
 Tens of thousands of Nigerian professionals have immigrated to America and other developed countries, where they can operate in environments in which those who loot their companies or steal government funds can expect prosecution.

 After failing to successfully tackle corruption with the Independent Corrupt Practices Commission, the Nigerian Government in 2003 created the Economic and Financial Crimes Commission.
 Its initially limited mandate which focused on 419 fraud and other business crime now appears to include government corruption as well.
 Government actions in pursuit of greater transparency seem to indicate a renewed commitment to attacking high-level corruption.
 In December 2003, several prominent cabinet members were removed, and former ranking members of the ruling party were arrested, following investigation into the questionable national ID card scheme that year.

-At the inception of this administration President Musa Yar’ Adua vowed to frontally fight corruption in the polity.
-Two years down the line, by 2009 it appeared not much was being done in this regard.
+At the inception of the administration President Musa Yar’ Adua vowed to frontally fight corruption in the polity.
 Some critics have even accused the administration of insincerity in its battle against graft.
 One of the anti- corruption agencies which Yar’ Adua inherited is the Independent Corrupt Practices and Other Related Offences Commission ICPC headed by Justice Emmanuel Ayoola.
 For the retired Supreme Court judge the nation should fight absence of integrity rather than corruption.
 "What we need to do is to erase the popular mentality that some people are untouchable.
 Once we are able to do that, we will get a cleaner society.
-But the thing is to educate the people, change their attitude and remove the big-man-small-man-mentality."
+But the thing is to educate the people, change their attitude and remove the big-man / small-man-mentality."